fg-research/website/source/clustering/cnn-kmeans.md

 Each row of the CSV file represents a time series, while each column represents a time step.
 The time series can have different lengths and can contain missing values.
 The time series are scaled internally by the algorithm, there is no need to scale the time series beforehand.

-See the sample input files `train.csv` and `valid.csv` in the `data/training/` folder.
+See the sample input files [`train.csv`](https://github.com/fg-research/cnn-kmeans-sagemaker/blob/master/data/training/train.csv) and [`valid.csv`](https://github.com/fg-research/cnn-kmeans-sagemaker/blob/master/data/training/valid.csv).

-See `notebook.ipynb` for an example of how to launch a training job.
+See [`notebook.ipynb`](https://github.com/fg-research/cnn-kmeans-sagemaker/blob/master/notebook.ipynb) for an example of how to launch a training job.

 #### Hyperparameters
 The training algorithm takes as input the following hyperparameters: